 It would be best if you have a couple of loose trousers and shirts.
 Well, you must be prepared for both – normal or C-section delivery.
 In the case of C-section delivery, when you are bandaged down there, you should not wear anything tight around the incision area.

-Your shirts need to be comfortable, airy, and about the size of 7 months pregnant – depending on how much you have gained throughout your pregnancy.
+Your shirts must be comfortable, airy, and about the size of 7 months pregnant – depending on how much you have gained throughout your pregnancy.

 3. Toiletries

-After all that sweating, you actually look forward to taking a shower until your doctor gives you a “Go Ahead”.
-In short, you have to have everything ready.
+After all that sweating, you actually look forward to taking a shower until your doctor gives you a “Go Ahead” probably next day after delivery.
+You must pack everything that you use for your specific needs.

 Either you can get a travel size of essential products or you can buy travel size containers and pour some of the liquids in them.

-Well, we never know how long we get to stay at the hospital, but in case you have to deal with facial hair issues, keep a facial wax strip only if you are concerned or a razor in case you care.
+Well, we never know how long we get to stay at the hospital, but if you have to deal with facial hair issues, keep a facial wax strip only if you are concerned or a razor in case you care.

 Hair Dryer

 A hairdryer is a must-have for your hospital stay.
-The biggest mistake I made was I forgot to put one in my bag.
+My biggest mistake was forgetting to put one in my bag.

 Hair ties or bands need to be handy.